General Motors LS-based small-block engine: L76

 The L76 is derived from the LS2, and like the LS2 it features an aluminum engine block.
 However, the L76 does feature Active fuel management (AFM).
 While the displacement on demand technology was disabled on Holdens, this feature is enabled on the 2008 Pontiac G8 GT and subsequently refitted in the 2009 model Holdens with AFM enabled, but only on models fitted with the 6L80 Automatic Transmission.
 The engine also meets Euro III emissions requirements.
-Output is 348 bhp at 5600 rpm and 376 lbft at 4400 rpm for the Holden variant, and 361 bhp and 385 lbft for the G8 GT.
+Output is 348 bhp at 5600 rpm and 376 lbft at 4400 rpm for the Holden variant, and 361 bhp and 385 lbft for the G8 GT.; the G8 would later be rerated at 355 bhp and 381 lbft midway through the 2009 model year, due to the addition of an second pair of catalytic converters.
 The Vortec 6000 or new VortecMAX version is based on the Holden L76 engine, and features variable cam phasing, along with Active Fuel Management.
 It can be considered the replacement for the Generation III LQ9 engine.
 It produces 367 hp at 5400 rpm and 375 lbft at 4400 rpm.
-Production of the truck-spec L76 started in late 2006, and it was only available with the new body style Silverado and Sierra, as well as the then-new Suburban.
-The final year for the truck-spec L76 was 2009 for all three applications; it was replaced by the 6.2L L9H engine for MY 2010 in the pickup trucks.
+Production of the truck-spec L76 started in late 2006, and it was only available with the new body style Silverado and Sierra, as well as the then-new Suburban, Avalanche, and GMC Yukon XL.
+The final year for the truck-spec L76 was 2009 for all five applications; it was replaced by the 6.2L L9H engine for MY 2010 in the pickup trucks, but the SUVs did not get a replacement.